 References are people who can attest to your qualifications as an employee as well as your character and personality traits as a person.
 References give an opportunity for employers to learn more about you as a person by what the reference does and does not say.
 People who serve as references are often very open with the information they share.

-This is the best part – you get to pick you want as your references.
-You need to find three to five people who will say great things about you.
-It’s very important, however, that you ask people if they are willing to serve as a reference.
-This is important stuff and they need time to think about you and prepare what they will say.
-It would be really nice if you could provide them with a copy of your resume, tell them where you are applying and let them know what kind of jobs you’re interested in.
-Ask them if they have enough nice things to say.
+This is the best part – you get to pick your references.
+You need to find three to five people who will speak positive of you.
+It is very important that you ask people if they are willing to serve as a reference so that they have time to think and prepare what they will say.
+To help them best prepare, provide them with a copy of your resume, tell them where you are applying and let them know what kind of jobs you’re interested in.

 Good professional references are instructors, past and present employers/supervisors, select co-workers and internship supervisors.
-You are looking for people who can speak to your technical ability to perform the job duties.
-Professional references will talk about how quickly you learn new tasks, your attention to detail and how they would hire you again if they had the chance.
-You should have three to five professional references listed on a separate page.
+These people should be able to speak on your technical ability to perform the job duties, how quickly you learn new tasks, your attention to detail and the likelihood if they would hire you again if they had the chance.

 References are listed on their own page – one page for professional references and one for personal references.
-It is customary to send references with your application packet and you must send them whenever requested in a job posting.
-Professional references are always sent unless personal references are specifically requested by the employer.
+It is customary to send references with your application packet, and you must send them whenever requested in a job posting.

 Letters of recommendation are wonderful and should be kept as part of your portfolio.
 Copies of the letters can also be forwarded with your application material.
 However, they cannot stand alone.
 Even if you provide written recommendations you will still need to provide a list of references that a potential employer can contact on their own.